ELVIS-Project/simssadb/Documentation/Entity Attributes.md

 ## Musical Instance

-This is abstract, I'm not too sure on how to add attributes.
+This is abstract, I'm not too sure which attributes to add.
 I understood it to be a connector between musical work, image or symbolic file and source

+* Title

 ## Symbolic Music